The Joan Waddell Beavis and Anne Beavis Award

 The Joan Waddell Beavis and Anne Beavis Award is presented annually to a graduating student at Lisgar Collegiate, Glebe Collegiate, or Canterbury High School who has achieved a high level of proficiency in the area of the Fine Arts, English, Mathematics, or Geography and demonstrates the character and academic potential to succeed in their post-secondary studies at Queen’s University in one of the above disciplines.
 The 2023 Award will go to a student at Canterbury High School.

-All graduating students at Lisgar Collegiate, Glebe Collegiate, or Canterbury High School who are pursuing a post-secondary education at Queen’s University are eligible for this award.
+All graduating students at Lisgar Collegiate, Glebe Collegiate, or Canterbury High School who are pursuing post-secondary education at Queen’s University are eligible for this award.

 Criteria for Selection of Winner

-- Student at OCDSB must attend Lisgar, Glebe, or Canterbury
+- Students at OCDSB must attend Lisgar, Glebe, or Canterbury

 - The award is to be rotated between the 3 schools for simplicity

-- Fine Arts Undergraduate Program, English, Mathematics, Geography
+- Will be in one of the following programs: Fine Arts Undergraduate Program, English, Mathematics, Geography

 - Attending Queen’s University

 Eligible students will be selected annually by a committee independent of the Education Foundation of Ottawa that includes a panel of teachers and administrators from the recipient school.

 One (1) Joan Waddell Beavis and Anne Beavis Award of $1000.00 will be given to the recipient.